telerik/winforms-docs/datafilter/working-with-descriptor-items/descriptor-items.md

 # Descriptor items

-There are two item types that are currently supported
+There are two item types that are currently supported:

-* __DataFilterDescriptorItem:__ The default item that uses filer value editor according to the data type of the filter field.
+* __DataFilterDescriptorItem:__ The default item that uses filter value editor according to the data type of the field.
 * __DataFilterComboDescriptorItem:__ Uses a RadDropDownList for setting the filter value and allows the user to choose from a predefined set of values.

 ## Common Properties